 Simply put, to ‘work’ was no longer a calling -working for the sake of working- but a spiritual journey of self-discovery of building ones life and ultimately ones self.
 This spiritual process of ‘work’ as a way of building ones self and taking care of ones self, is what Alizart believes gave life to phenomenon such as sports, the leisure class and ultimately fashion.
 He gives clues such as the rise of Muscular Christianity, preaching the spiritual value of sports as god’s commandment to treat the body as the temple of the soul, as can be found in the Corinthians.
 He gives a historical reference the first form of pop culture with the charismatic evangelists of Methodism, a protestant religion that would conquer great parts of the world and gain over millions of followers worldwide, through charismatic leadership and energetic preach through music.

-Back to Calvin Klein, it is important to mention that he was part of a generation of designers that helped define American fashion.
-This was during a period where many young Jewish designers of immigrant decent desired to assimilate and changed their name to fit in and succeed in post-war America.
-Here too, you will find traces of Protestantism, as many of these designers would come to define American fashion with sportswear, inspired by the style and culture of America’s elite leisure class, the White Anglo-Saxon Protestants.
+Back to Calvin Klein, it is important to mention that he was part of a generation of designers that helped shape American fashion.
+This was during a period where many young Jewish designers of immigrant decent desired to assimilate and in doing so, changed their name to fit in and succeed in post-war America.
+Here too, you will find traces of Protestantism, as many of these designers would come to define American fashion with sportswear; the style and culture of America’s elite leisure class, the White Anglo-Saxon Protestants.

-Theology is an intimidating term that one wouldn’t naturally put together with fashion, which is why Mark Alizart’s Pop Théologie is so incredibly valuable.
+Theology might be an intimidating term that one wouldn’t naturally put together with fashion, which is why Mark Alizart’s Pop Théologie is so incredibly valuable.
 It is an absolute must-read for those who desire to understand fashion as we know today, through the frame of a relevant chapter in history that has too often been kept away from fashion’s narrative.
-At the same time, Alizart provides a refreshing and rather surprising view on Calvinism, putting Protestantism in a new, less dusty perspective.
+At the same time, Alizart provides a refreshing and rather a surprising view on calvinism, putting Protestantism in a new and less dusty perspective.